joclement/amarps/README.md

 ## Description

+**NOTE**:
+The Amazon website changes regularly.
+It is hard to keep up with the change.
+Thus, the tool will most likely no longer work.

 A very basic tool to scrape the user reviews of a product on Amazon and the profiles that created those reviews.
 It is intended to be used for research to analyze the quality of a user review based on other information belonging to the user.